LuciaMellini/NNmuffinsChihuahuas/README.md

 * `report.tex` the $\LaTeX$ source code for the report of the project; this document goes into more detail about the formal aspects of the used approaches and the observed results.

 ## Prerequisites
 To be able to download the dataset it is necessary to authenticate with a Kaggle username and token<sup>[1](#fn1)</sup>.
-At this scope the first code block in the notebook `project.ipynb` is intended to be filled out with your personal username and key in the respective fields, like suggested below.
+At this scope the second code block in the notebook `project.ipynb` is intended to be filled out with your personal username and key in the respective fields, like suggested below.
 ```python
     os.environ['KAGGLE_USERNAME'] = "<USERNAME>"
     os.environ['KAGGLE_KEY'] = "<KEY>"